 The View in Science

-Most people generally believe that both properties and their values are objective—i.e. that they exist in the material objects even when we do not measure them.
+Most people believe that both properties and their values are objective—i.e. that they exist in the material objects even when we do not measure them.
 The measurement of material objects is supposed to reveal their properties just as they exist prior to being measured.
-For instance, we commonly think that an object has an objective property called speed and a speedometer can be used to measure that property.
+For instance, we think that an object has an objective property called speed and a speedometer can be used to measure that property.

-The problem with this view is that speed is a measurable property in physics but it is not a physical property because speed is not conserved.
-Physicists treat only conserved properties as being real (after all, if something is not conserved, then material transformations would change the property and we could not call it real).
+The problem is that speed is a measurable property in physics but it is not a physical property because speed is not conserved.
+Physicists treat only conserved properties as real (after all, if something is not conserved, then material transformations would change the property and we could not call it real).
 Thus, for instance, momentum is a conserved property, although speed is not.
 Momentum includes the ideas of speed, direction of motion, and mass of the moving object.
-Similarly, while weight is a measurable property, it is not a physical property because the weight of an object would be measured differently on the earth and the moon (the measured value of weight depends on the gravitational pull of earth and moon).
+Similarly, while weight is a measurable property, it is not a physical property because the weight would be measured differently on the earth and the moon (the measured value of weight depends on the gravitational pull of earth and moon).
 Therefore, physicists would argue that the real physical property is mass rather than weight.

 Observation vs. Reality